 - The protagonist of William Sleator's The Duplicate accidentally schedules a date as the same time as his grandmother's birthday.
 In order to avoid the Hilarity that would ensue if he tried to run back in forth between the two, he uses a mysterious device to duplicate himself, so that he can attend both.
 Then his duplicate wins the coin toss and the original has to go to the grandma party, and it all goes downhill from there.

-- In the second book of Dork Diaries, Nikki, the protagonist, is meant to be doing three different things at the same time: hang out with her best friends at the Halloween dance (dressed as a trash bag), be on a date with her crush at the Halloween dance (dressed as Juliet) and be helping out at her little sister's ballet class Halloween party (dressed as a giant rat).
+- In the second Dork Diaries book, Nikki, the protagonist, is meant to be doing three different things at the same time: hang out with her best friends at the Halloween dance (dressed as a trash bag), be on a date with her crush at the Halloween dance (dressed as Juliet) and be helping out at her little sister's ballet class Halloween party (dressed as a giant rat).

 Live Action TV

 - In The Wotch, Anne plans to play video games with Robin, go to band practice, make up a test she missed, and help plan the school dance all at the same time.
 Being a magic user, she summons up three duplicates.
-Unfortunately these duplicates represent aspects of her personality, and shortly afterward, other aspects of her personality leave her as well.
+Unfortunately, these duplicates represent aspects of her personality, and shortly afterward, other aspects of her personality leave her as well.
 To make matters worse, they cause all sorts of trouble, some of which Anne doesn't even learn about until much, much later.
-Nice Job Breaking It, Hero, and I'm sure that rescheduling some of those events would have been ''far'' more painful.

 - In another episode, Fred had a Water Buffalo Lodge bowling tournament on the same night he promised Wilma he'd take her out to dinner and a movie.